-During 2021 the Company focused its resources on moving forward its lead drug candidate roluperidone and deferred the future development of MIN-301 until additional resources become available.
-As a result of the Company's limited resources and development deferral combined with the overall market conditions, it has recognized a non-cash charge of \$15.2 million as of December 31, 2021 related to the impairment of the intangible asset for MIN-301.
+In 2021, the Company made the strategic decision to focus its limited resources on moving forward its lead drug candidate, roluperidone, and deferred the development of MIN-301 until additional resources become available.
+As a result of the Company's limited resources and development deferral combined with the overall market conditions, it recognized a non-cash charge of \$15.2 million as of December 31, 2021 related to the impairment of the intangible asset for MIN-301.
 The Company had previously recognized in-process research and development for MIN-301 in conjunction with the acquisition of MIN-301 during 2014.
+No updates were made in respect of the development of MIN-301 during 2022.